howsoai/platform-installation-examples/README.md

 ### Argo Workflows Integration

 The Howso Platform can optionally integrate with Argo Workflows to enable certain workflow automation capabilities.
-Like the core platform components, this is available as a Helm chart and can be added to any platform installation.
+Like the core platform components, this is available as a Helm chart and can be added to an existing platform installation.
 - [Argo Workflows Integration](./argo-workflows/README.md)

 > Note: Workflows integration is available in Howso Platform 2024.12.0 and later as an early access feature.